-- Although Dr. Coats has chosen a HIPAA compliant platform, there are still inherent confidentiality risks of any electronic communication that are beyond her control (hacking, cloud, etc.).
+- Although I have chosen a HIPAA compliant platform, there are still inherent confidentiality risks of any electronic communication that are beyond my control (hacking, cloud, etc.).

 - There is also potential for technology failure such as a bad or lost connection that can be frustrating.

-- Dr. Coats is not available to patients in crisis and does not offer emergency or on call services whether patients are seen via video or in the office.
+- I am not available to patients in crisis and do not offer emergency or on call services.
 If you are in crisis call 911.

-- There is a potential risk of not being able to identify patients when using electronic communication that does not involve video, but Dr. Coats uses audio and video during the intial assessment to assure identity.
+- There is a potential risk of not being able to identify patients when using electronic communication that does not involve video, but I use audio and video during the intial assessment to assure identity.
 Patient identity is verified by a HIPPA compliant third party (Eversign) via email and signatures captured in the initial consent forms.

 What if I live out of state?

-Dr. Coats would have to review the laws of your state.
+I would have to review the laws of your state.
 For example, California, Colorado and Texas require that a therapist providing services for anyone residing in those states be licensed by those states.
-Each state has its own license, and Dr. Coats is only licensed in Arizona at this time.
+Each state has its own license, and I am only licensed in Arizona at this time.